SELF-PORTRAIT WITH THE SMITHFIELD HAM WE HAD TO CUT ON THE BANDSAW

 from Rattle #29, Summer 2008

 Hayden Saunier: “I am an actress and theatre is always sending me to poetry and poetry to theatre.
 ‘Self-Portrait With the Smithfield Ham…’ evolved from that intersection.
-I was interested in the self-portrait less as image and more as inner monologue, a kind of private soliloquy.” ( website)
+I was interested in the self-portrait less as image and more as inner monologue, a kind of private soliloquy.” ( web)